playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 <!--           <p>Hi There</p>               -->
 ```

 In this example, we're getting a reference to `testingMessage` template to be able to provide as an input.
-We're then passing that value to another `ng-template`'s `ngTemplateOutlet` directive to get it rendering on screen.
+We're then passing that value to another `ng-template`'s `ngTemplateOutlet` directive to get it rendering on-screen.

 Straightforward enough example, let’s see a more difficult example: